MinimSecure/unum-sdk/README-integrators.md

    to export your hardware kind to &lt;path_to_your_unum_folder&gt;.
 After that you can delete it from the open source unum files and do the builds by adding "ADD_TARGET=&lt;path_to_your_unum_folder&gt;" make argument.
-Use "./mk_hwtype.sh -D &lt;hw_kind&gt;" to delete a hardware kind from the open source files tree.
+Use "./mk_hwtype.sh -D &lt;hw_kind&gt;" to delete the exported hardware kind from the open source files tree.
 For consistency Minim developers should use "unum-v2" folder in the hardware vendor SDK repo as &lt;path_to_your_unum_folder&gt;.
-   The file duplication has to be avoided, therefore the hardware kinds that share the same agent files, but have to be compiled with vendor SDKs in multiple repos should be pulled in into those repos "unum-v2" folders as GIT submodules.
+   The file duplication has to be avoided, therefore the hardware kinds that share the same agent files, but have to be compiled with different vendor SDKs in multiple repos should be kept together and pulled in into those repos "unum-v2" folders as GIT submodule.
 6. Make the ./extras/&lt;hw_kind&gt; folder and add there info and tools for the new hardware type.
 You can see the examples of what is useful in the open sourced hardware kind subfolders.
-Typically here you'd save the examples of the configuratin, radio telemetry, the gdb (host) and gdbserver (target) for debugging.
+Typically here you'd save the examples of the configuration, radio telemetry, the gdb (host) and gdbserver (target) binaries for debugging.
    When capturing the configuration please provide an example of the configuration changes for each parameter configurable through the Minim cloud (for example cfg_bef_ssid_change.txt,